 Los Angeles, California USA

 Mar.
-31, 2009 to April 2, 2009
+31, 2009 to Apr.
+2, 2009

 There has been a proliferation of real-time sensing application due to the recent technological improvements in small, inexpensive, low-power, and distributed “smart” sensor nodes capable of doing a small amount of data processing and storage.
 Sensor network coordinates a collection of these sensor nodes to enable a high quality detection and measurement network in great details.
 Sensors come in great variety with different capabilities from different vendors.
 Besides, there exists a variety of sensors interfaces i.e. analog (capacitive, inductive, and resistive readout), I2C, SPI, UART, for communicating sensor signals.Â Â Therefore, it is difficult to provide the required level of integration and functional flexibility which are of great importance in smart-sensor systems.
 Due to these various interfaces, the design of the versatile sensor interface bus is of great importance.
 This paper presents a Versatile Sensor Interface Bus (VSIB) architecture which offers network-independent communication interfaces for connecting sensors to microprocessors, instrumentation systems, and control/field networks.
 It is shown that it is easier to deploy commonly available sensors with various communication interfaces to a multi-sensor module.

 Md.
-Sajjad Rahaman, Masud H. Chowdhury, Irfan Nasir, Lih-Tyng Hwang, "VSIB: A Sensor Bus Architecture for Smart-Sensor Network", CSIE, 2009, 2009 WRI World Congress on Computer Science and Information Engineering, CSIE, 2009 WRI World Congress on Computer Science and Information Engineering, CSIE 2009, pp. 436-439, 2009, doi:10.1109/CSIE.2009.1014
+Sajjad Rahaman, Masud H. Chowdhury, Lih-Tyng Hwang, Irfan Nasir, "VSIB: A Sensor Bus Architecture for Smart-Sensor Network", Computer Science and Information Engineering, World Congress on, vol. 03, no. , pp. 436-439, 2009, doi:10.1109/CSIE.2009.1014